Get Tech Tips

 I watched an instructional video the other day where the guy kept palming his gauge manifold and CRANKING down on the valves when he closed them.
-I've seen techs use channel locks, and even vice grips to tighten down their gauges “just in case” when they have a hard time finding a leak or a vacuum that won't pull down.
+I've seen techs use channel locks—and even vise grips—to tighten down their gauges “just in case” when they have a hard time finding a leak or a vacuum that won't pull down.

-Gauge manifold valves can be tightened and loosened with your fingers, you don't need to crank down on them.
-When you do you can ruin the seals and then you really will need to overtighten them every time.
+Gauge manifold valves can be tightened and loosened with your fingers; you don't need to crank down on them.
+When you do, you can ruin the seals.
+Then, you really will need to overtighten them every time.

-If your gauge seals need to be replaced then get new seals and replace them, but being a bit more gentle when opening and closing, storing them more carefully and even putting a drop of refrigerant oil on the seals from time to time will keep them working for a long time.
+If your gauge seals need to be replaced, then get new seals and replace them.
+However, being a bit more gentle when opening and closing, storing them more carefully, and even putting a drop of refrigerant oil on the seals from time to time will keep them working for a long time.

 Finger tight only.